craigbruenderman/blog/content/posts/git-part-2/index.md

   commit
 {{< /mermaid >}}

 It turns out that Branches are nothing but organizational containers which contain commits.
 Assume we need our repo to diverge in some way from the main line of development so that we can make changes in a particular direction without affecting the primary line of development.
-An example is needing to fix a specific bug independently, without painting ourselves in a corner where those changes cannot be incorporated into the main line of development later.
-We also want to leave the main branch in a state that it can continue to be used and deployed without worrying about what is going on with that bug fix.
-This is a bit hard to articulate clearly, but becomes well understood as one works with Git.
+Branches provide a sort of separate workspace where changes can be made without affecting the main line of development.
+That leaves the main branch in a state that it can continue to be used and deployed without worrying about what is going on in the other branches.
+Branches are commonly used to fix bugs or work on features, but they also commonly play a role in team based development.
+This is a bit hard to articulate clearly, but will become well understood as one works with Git.

 To demonstrate, I'll create an additional branch to veer off into some other line of development.
-By running `git branch <branch-name>`, I create a new branch which uses the most recent commit as its starting point.
+By running `git branch <branch-name>`, I create a new branch which uses the most recent commit to **master** as its starting point.
 Then `git checkout new-branch` *checks out* this newly created branch.
-This means that going forward, any actions on the repo will be directed into this organizational container of repo history.
+This means that going forward, any actions on the repo will be directed into this organizational container of repo history, but not in **master**.

 ![](/images/git-branch.png)